victorclaessen/home-assistant.io/source/_integrations/binary_sensor.mqtt.markdown

   description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as sensor attributes.
 Usage example can be found in [MQTT sensor](/integrations/sensor.mqtt/#json-attributes-topic-configuration) documentation.
   required: false
   type: string
-last_report:
-  description: "When set, this will not suppress state changes when an update is received.
-This will ensure the `last_report` attribute to be updated."
-  required: false
-  type: boolean
-  default: false
 name:
   description: The name of the binary sensor.
 Can be set to `null` if only the device name is relevant.
   required: false